-3.3.
+4.1.
 Simulated poverty curves

 The calculation of the transfer $T{\alpha}(.)$ in the simulations, according to the Bourguignon and Fields' rule, requires the determination of the cut-off income, y{max} , beyond which no transfer takes place.
-Under perfect targeting, the y{max} permitted by the budget currently devoted to food subsidies is TD 358 (Tunisian Dinars), greater than poverty lines estimated for Tunisia.
-Even if the budget is sufficient to eliminate poverty under perfect targeting, under imperfect targeting additional resources are necessary, and the budget is exhausted.
+The r-type transfer is: y{max} minus the predicted income, for each household predicted poor.
+Under perfect targeting, the y{max} permitted by the budget currently devoted to food subsidies is TD 358 (Tunisian Dinars), greater than poverty lines estimated for Tunisia.13 Even if the budget is sufficient to eliminate poverty under perfect targeting, under imperfect targeting additional resources are necessary, and the budget is exhausted.
 We present our simulation results in the form of poverty curves describing stochastic dominance situations.

-In Sub-Section 3.4., we shall use a poverty line equal to TD 250 to estimate targeting efficiency measures, consistently with the most credible poverty line in The World Bank (1995), corresponding to a head-count index of 14.1 percent.
+In Sub-Section 4.2., we shall use a poverty line equal to TD 250 to estimate targeting efficiency measures, consistently with the most credible poverty line in The World Bank (1995), corresponding to a head-count index of 14.1 percent.
 This poverty line corresponds to an equivalent poverty line of TD 280 without subsidies.
 However, the qualitative results of this paper go through with poverty lines at reasonable levels, as is illustrated in the poverty curves.

-The top of Figure 1 shows the upper ('max') and lower ('min') curves corresponding to the 5 percent bootstrap confidence bounds of ΔP_0 (difference in the head-count indices) obtained with (1) the transfer scheme based on one of the estimation methods and (2) the food subsidies.
+The top of Figure 1 shows the upper ('max') and lower ('min') curves corresponding to the 5 percent bootstrap confidence bounds of ΔP_0 (difference in the head-count indices) respectively obtained with: (1) the transfer scheme based on one of the estimation methods and (2) the food subsidies.
 These curves exhibit the significance of the differences in the proportion of the poor obtained after the implementation of the two considered policies under fixed budget and for a range of poverty thresholds.
-That is, a transfer method significantly first-order dominates price subsidies if the lower bound curve of the interval is over zero.
-The results show that all the considered transfer methods (except Tobit for a short interval of poverty lines)
+That is: a transfer method significantly first-order dominates price subsidies if the lower bound curve of the interval is over zero.
+The results show that all the considered transfer methods (except Tobit for a short interval of poverty lines) significantly first-order dominate price subsidies for all reasonable levels of the poverty line.
+This is confirmed by Figure 1 that exhibits the same type of curves, while for the second order stochastic dominance (differences in Poverty Gaps, ΔP_1).
+Clearly, all the considered situations correspond to lower poverty levels reached by the transfer schemes as

-11 The poverty line estimated by the National Statistic Institute and the World Bank (1995) - see also Ravallion and van der Walle (1993) - on the basis of needs in food energy corresponds to TD 196, the poverty lines by Ayadi and Matoussi (1999) vary between TD 213 and 262, and the poverty lines by Bibi (2003) vary between TD 227 and 295.
+13 The poverty line estimated by the National Statistic Institute and the World Bank (1995) - see also Ravallion and van der Walle (1993) - on the basis of needs in food energy corresponds to TD 196, the poverty lines by Ayadi and Matoussi (1999) vary between TD 213 and 262, and the poverty lines by Bibi (2003) vary between TD 227 and 295.
 Poverty lines calculated by the World Bank for 1995 (The World Bank, 2000) are between TD 252 to TD 344.